 I think the easiest way to serve these tacos to a crowd is to take a large platter and place a small bowl in the center.
 You can fill the bowl with extra cilantro and lime wedges.

 Then slightly fold each taco and create a display of tacos all around the platter, using each taco to steady the next taco.
 It gets easier once you have a few tacos on the platter.

 The result is such a pretty display that’s so easy to do and helps guests grab a taco easily if serving themselves from a buffet line.

 What Goes with Carne Asada?

-Personally, I think any kind of corn salad goes great with these carne asada tacos!
+Personally, I think my Charred Corn Mexican Salad goes great with these carne asada tacos!